 Portfolio development is an evaluation process that allows you to earn college credit by documenting and describing your life and work experiences.
-These experiences may include, but are not limited to: job experiences, non-transferable course work, participation in workshops and seminars, relevant volunteer activities, and use of self-help materials.
+These experiences may include, but are not limited to job experiences, non-transferable course work, participation in workshops and seminars, relevant volunteer activities, and use of self-help materials.
 Such experiences must be related to specific UW-Platteville courses in accounting, business administration, communication, computer science, economics, industrial studies, or speech.

-- You have been admitted to UW-Platteville
+Have been admitted to UW-Platteville

-- You are seeking a Bachelor of Science in Business Administration degree at a distance
+Are seeking a Bachelor of Science in Business Administration degree at a distance

-- You submit a detailed résumé
+Submit a detailed résumé

-- You receive approval for registration in the course
+Receive approval for registration in the course

 Creating Your Detailed Résumé